SCOPE OF THIS CHAPTER

 A multi agency assessment (see Single Assessment Procedure) is the means by which Section 47 Enquiries are carried out.
 The assessment will have commenced at the point of receipt of referral and it must continue whenever the criteria for Section 47 Enquiries are satisfied.
 The conclusions and recommendations of the Section 47 Enquiry should inform the assessment which must be completed within 45 working days of the date when the referral was received.

-The enquiries and assessment should always involve separate interviews with the child and, in the majority of cases, the parents, and the observation of interaction between the parent and child.
+The enquiries and assessment should always involve separate interviews, observations and or direct work with the child .In the majority of cases, this will also include observation of interaction between the parent and child.
 This will include interviews and observations of parents, any other carers and the partners of the parents.

 4. Strategy Discussion / Meeting